lowlighter/metrics/README.md

 #### 1. Setup a GitHub token

-In your account settings, go to `Developer settings` and select `Personal access tokens` to create a new token.
+Go to `Developer settings` from your GitHub account settings and select `Personal access tokens` to create a new token.

 You'll need to create a token with the `public_repo` right so this GitHub Action has enough permissions to push the updated SVG metrics on your personal repository.
 ![Create a GitHub token](https://github.com/lowlighter/metrics/blob/master/.github/readme/imgs/personal_token.png)

+If you choose to use a bot account, you can put `public_repo` rights to the bot token and invite it as a collaborator on your personal profile repository so it has push access.
+This way, you can use a personnal token with no rights instead and reduce security issues.

 #### 2. Put your GitHub token in your personal repository secrets

-Go to the `Settings` of your personal repository to create a new secret and paste your GitHub token here with the name `METRICS_TOKEN`.
+Go to the `Settings` of your personal repository to create a new secret and paste your GitHub token here.
 ![Setup secret](https://github.com/lowlighter/metrics/blob/master/.github/readme/imgs/repo_secrets.png)

 #### 3. Create a new GitHub Action workflow on your personal repo